Jim Collier: NFL career

-Later life
+Coaching career

-From 1965 to 1979, Collier was a wide receiver coach for the LSU Tigers under head coach Charles McClendon.
+From 1965 to 1980, Collier was a wide receiver coach for the LSU Tigers under head coach Charles McClendon.
 He was also a recruiter there, although he said that "we had players there who would have come there without a scholarship.
 It was a tradition."
 While he was coach, he was relaxed, even letting players borrow his boat to go fishing; Collier once said, "I guess the NCAA would put you in jail for something like this now.
 Bert [Jones] and Tommy [Casanova] used to come out on Sundays and ask, 'Coach, can we borrow your boat?
 We want to go fishing.

+Personal life and death

+Following his coaching career, Collier owned two car care franchises in Baton Rouge.
+Collier was married to his wife, Judy, for 65 years and the couple had two daughters.

+Collier died in Farmerville, Louisiana on September 13, 2026, at the age of 87.